Nicolas Elphinstone: Pearls and Queen Elizabeth

 Bochetel de Forrest described how Elpinstone had met the Scottish double-agent Ninian Cockburn, alias "Beaumont", on his journey at Berwick.
 Nicholas Throckmorton arranged his audience with Elizabeth, and Elphinstone showed her the jewels and pearls in the presence of the Earls of Pembroke and Leicester.
 Bochetel wrote that the jewels were carried secretly to London and the pearls sold to Elizabeth for twelve thousand crowns: "ces bagues ... ont este icy envoyees fort secretement, et en fin, comme jay cy devant escript, acheptees par ceste royne pour le somme de douze mil escus."
 The concluded sale was not kept secret: when Elphinstone came to Carlisle in June 1568, Mary asked for his arrest as "hyr grevous enemye and seller of hyr juells", and he was threatened by James Cockburn of Skirling.
 William Kirkcaldy of Grange noted the sale in his memorandum on the Edinburgh Castle jewel coffer: "Item Mr Nycoll Elphingston sauld the pearll in London for xiij m or xiiij m quhilk the Queen of England hes for hir self & causit by them."

+Regent Moray wrote to Earl of Leicester on 3 May 1568 that Elphinstone would tell him about Mary's escape from Lochleven Castle.
 The jewel sales were halted by Mary's escape from Lochleven and arrival in England on 16 May 1568.
 Elizabeth now had to appear impartial to causes in Scotland.
 She bought no more jewels directly from Moray's agents and made efforts to prevent other sales of Mary's goods in England.
 The "Great H of Scotland" was returned unsold.
 Elphinstone sent a letter to William Cecil when he got back to Edinburgh on 21 May 1568, carried by a man who had been at the battle of Langside and would describe the battle to Cecil.